rydmike/flex_color_scheme/README.md

 side to define your own schemes.
 The tutorial walks you through how to define your own color schemes and make themes based on them too.

-You can even create your own custom list or map of schemes and use just all of them, instead of the built-in ones.
+You can even create your own custom list or map of schemes and only use a list of your own color schemes, or add some custom schemes to the beginning of scheme list with your primary schemes and append the built-in ones after, and give your users a lot of theme selection options.
+This is demonstrated in the tutorial in examples 4 and 5.

 While building, testing and using this package over a period of time, a number of color schemes were born as a side product.
 I decided to include them in FlexColorscheme and offer them for re-use and inspiration as they are.
 It is however not necessary to use them to reap the benefits of FlexColorScheme.

 The color and scheme definitions for the built-in color schemes are in their own classes.
-They will not be included in the release compiled version of your application if you do not use (reference) them in your application, and instead only use your own custom scheme colors.
+They will not be included in the release compiled version of your application if you do not use (reference) them in your application, and instead only use your own custom color schemes for the themes.

 ### If I don't Use the Predefined Schemes, Why Should I Use FlexColorScheme?

 The purposes with the FlexColorScheme package is to:
+* It fixes many odd things in Flutter's standard ThemeData definitions and makes all SDK Widgets, old, new and even deprecated ones, use the color scheme you specify in the expected way.
+*
 * Enable easy switching among multiple color schemes in an app.
-* Address some gaps and hurdles in Flutter's default color scheme based theming.
-* Provide an easy way to make themes with primary color branded backgrounds and surfaces, and to easily vary the blend level and mode for different surfaces.
+* Provide an easy way to make themes with primary color branded and blended backgrounds and surfaces.
+To easily vary the blend level and mode for different surfaces.
 * Provide an easy toggle for different AppBar styles, without the need to manually make a custom theme for it every time.
-* Provide optional support for a **true black** mode for dark themes.
+* Provide optional support for a true black mode for dark themes.
-* Be able to quickly swap the primary and secondary color definitions, if you want to try your theme the other way around.
+* Quickly swap the primary and secondary color definitions, if you want to try your theme the other way around.
-* Theme the Android System navigation bar to match your theme, make it partially or totally transparent.
+* Theme the Android System navigation bar to match your app theme, and make it partially or totally transparent.
+* With default settings FlexColorScheme avoids touching the Widget sub-theme definitions, but in a few cases it is needed to fix things and to make some minor design changes.
+Still in the default produced ThemeData there are as few as possible of them, leaving the task of Widget sub theming to you.
-* Opt in on widget sub-themes to get an even more refined look on widgets and text.
-The defaults for the new sub-themes are heavily inspired by the new Material 3 guide.
-Following it when it can easily be accomplished by using current Material 2 based theming in Flutter with its limitations.
+* However, you can also opt in on widget sub-themes to get a more refined and also heavily opinionated look on widgets and used text theme.
+The defaults for the new opt in sub-themes are inspired by the new [Material 3 guide](https://m3.material.io/).
+Following it when it can easily be accomplished within Material 2 based theming in Flutter.

-Additionally, FlexColorScheme introduces a way to make "lazy" quick toned `ColorScheme` like themes from just a single light scheme color.
+FlexColorScheme also provides a way to make "lazy" quick toned `ColorScheme` like themes from just a single light scheme color.
 Even its dark scheme counterpart can be made from this single color definition.
 To understand how this can be done, it is recommended to go through the tutorial in this readme file.

-If you like and need the above features, then FlexColorScheme may fit your theming requirements even if you do not use any of its built-in color schemes.
+If you like and need the above features, then FlexColorScheme may fit your theming requirements, even if you do not use any of its built-in color schemes.
 There is no need to use any of the built-in color schemes to benefit from FlexColorScheme's capabilities.